Boehrsi/Boehrsi/README.md

 ### Used languages and tech 🔧

 I'm using different languages and tech to develop my software.
 I adapt to new solutions and ideas as often as possible, to stay up to date with current developments.
-Currently I'm the following tech stacks.
+Currently I'm using the following tech stacks.

 - **Desktop + UI:** Java.
 But waiting for the full Dart + Flutter desktop support to switch
 - **Android:** Java and Dart + Flutter.
 But mostly Flutter in the last months